ganeti/ganeti/man/gnt-cluster.rst

 The ``--max-running-jobs`` options allows to set limit on the number of jobs in non-finished jobs that are not queued, i.e., the number of jobs that are in waiting or running state.
+The ``--max-tracked-jobs`` options allows to set the limit on the tracked jobs.
+Normally, Ganeti will watch waiting and running jobs by tracking their job file with inotify.
+If this limit is exceeded, however, Ganeti will back off and only periodically pull for updates.

 The ``--add-uids`` and ``--remove-uids`` options can be used to modify the user-id pool by adding/removing a list of user-ids or